April 28, 2014, by Beth Dawson

 - The Vega Science Trust – features videos about careers in science, issues surrounding the industry and scientific developments.

 - The Chartered Institute for IT – discover your local East Midlands branch that holds regular events and has a Young Professionals Group that aims to assist IT career development.

-A shoulder to cry on during late night cramming sessions, a source of advice when it comes to both academic and personal issues and a walking first aid kit for when tiredness leads to clumsiness – does this sound like you?
-If you want to put you’re great people skills to use, consider working in the charity, health care or social work industries.
+A shoulder to cry on during late-night cramming sessions, a source of advice when it comes to both academic and personal issues and a walking first aid kit for when tiredness leads to clumsiness – does this sound like you?
+If you want to put your great people skills to use, consider working in the charity, health care or social work industries.
 Find information at :

 - ACGAS social care booklet – covers a range of specialisms within the industry and offers insights into what it’s like to work in the sector, accessible through our website.

 - Health Service Journal – find news stories from the health sector and a wide range of vacancies on its jobs board.

 - British Association of Occupational Therapists and College of Occupational Therapists – offers a range of professional resources, an online database of publications and downloadable career guide.

 - British Association of Counselling and Psychotherapy – get advice on how to enter the industry and learn more about counselling on their detailed FAQ page.